factorial-io/phabalicious/docs/configuration.md

     The main use-case is to run different scripts per type, see the `common`-section.
 * `rootFolder`  the web-root-folder of the installation, typically exposed to the public.
 * `needs` a list of needed methods, if not set, the globally set `needs` gets used.
+* `additionalNeeds` a list of additional needs.
+The list will be appended to the global or per-host `needs`-declaration.
 * `configName` is set by phabalicious, it's the name of the configuration
 * `supportsInstalls`, default is true for `types` != `prod`.
 If sent to true you can run the `install`-task
 * `supportsCopyFrom`, default is true.
 If set to true, you can use that configuration as a source for the `copy-from`-task.